Deakin University: History

-Australian Campuses
+Campuses and buildings

 Melbourne Burwood Campus

 The university's largest campus is in Burwood (37.8479°S 145.1143°E), about 45 minutes by tram (route 75) from the Melbourne CBD.
 Located alongside Gardiner's Creek parklands between Elgar Road on the north-west border and Mount Scopus Memorial College on the east border.
 The campus has around 31,975 (2020) undergraduate and postgraduate on-campus students.
+A recent addition to the Burwood campus in 2021 was the law building, designed by Australian architecture firm Woods Bagot.
+This building was awarded first place, gold at the 2022 WAN Awards.

 Waurn Ponds Campus

 The original campus of Deakin University (38.1979°S 144.2973°E) is located in the regional city of Geelong in the suburb of Waurn Ponds, 72 kilometres south west of Melbourne.
 The campus, serviced by the Princes Highway and the Geelong Ring Road.
 It has a student population of more than 8,382 (2020).

 The campus is home to the Geelong Technology Precinct, which provides research and development capabilities and opportunities for university–industry partnerships and new enterprises in the region.
-The Elite Sports Precinct is used as an alternate training facility by the Geelong Football Club.
+The Elite Sports Precinct is home to the Deakin Ducks Football Club, and is used by the Geelong Football Club as an alternate training facility.

 The Waurn Ponds Deakin Residence houses 800 students in shared dorms, shared units, town houses and studio apartments.

 The residence is made up of Alfred Deakin College, Barton College, and Parkes College.

-The Deakin Medical School opened in 2008 and is the first rural and regional medical school in Victoria.
-Deakin's Bachelor of Medicine Bachelor of Surgery MBBS is a four-year, graduate-entry program which prepares students for practice in a range of health care settings.
+The Deakin Medical School opened in 2008 and is the first regional-focused medical school in Victoria.
+Deakin's Doctor of Medicine (M.D.) is a four-year, graduate-entry program which prepares students for practice in a range of health care settings.